🔼The name Haran in the Bible

 There are two completely different Hebrew names that have ended up as the similar name Haran in English.
 We'll call them Haran I (הרן) and Haran II (חרן), and note that both versions occur in Genesis 11:31:

-The name Haran is assigned four times in the Bible:
+The name Haran I is assigned two times in the Bible:

 The name Haran is probably derived of the word הר (har) meaning hill or mountain:

 The name Haran's post-fixed nun may serve as a personification (Hill Guy).